Assistant Professor - Accounting

 Associate Professor - Management

 Dr. Gary Stark holds a Ph.D. from University of Nebraska and BS & MBA from Kansas State University (two blocks from where he grew up in Manhattan, Kansas).
 His research tends to fall into two areas -- research on teaching and learning and research at the boundaries of Organizational Behavior and Social Psychology.
-He enjoys teaching undergraduate and MBA classes in the disciplines and sub-disciplines of Organizational Behavior, Human Resource Management, Research Methods, and Operation Management.
+He enjoys teaching in the disciplines and sub-disciplines of Organizational Behavior, Human Resource Management, and Research Methods.